-The top social media networks distinguish the profiles, pages, and accounts of public figures and interests with official blue or grey verification checkmarks, based on the network and type of entity verified.
-In this post, you will find out how you can get verified profiles, pages, channels, and accounts on Facebook, Instagram, Periscope, Pinterest, Snapchat, Twitter, and YouTube.
+Social media networks distinguish the accounts of public figures and brands with official verification checkmarks.
+Accounts with these badges not only attract larger audiences, but their posts and comments also gain more visibility in the newsfeed.
+In this post, you will find out what it takes to get verified profiles, pages, channels, and accounts on Instagram, Facebook, Twitter, YouTube, Pinterest, Snapchat, and Quora.

 Facebook allows both Facebook pages…

 According to Facebook…

 The blue verification badge lets people know that a Page or profile of public interest is authentic.

 We apply the blue verification badge to eligible brands, media organizations and public figures.
 Eligibility for the blue verification badge is based on a variety of factors, such as account completeness, policy compliance and public interest.

 If you believe your Facebook page or profile meets the criteria to get a blue verified checkmark, you can apply for Facebook verification using this form.